zriyansh/signoz.io/docs/logs-pipelines/guides/trace.md

   - Use the **Parse Trace Id From** field to specify the log attribute containing trace id.
   - Use the **Parse Span Id From** field to specify the log attribute containing span id.
   - Use the **Parse Trace Flags From** field to specify the log attribute containing trace flags.
-  - Note: Atleast one of the *Parse From* fields must be specified.

   <br/>
   <figure data-zoomable align="center">